 What is a copyright?
 In short, it is certain rights given by statute to an author of artistic or literary productions.
 That person has exclusive right to the creation, including for sale and publication purposes.
 An author may sell or grant his or her copyright to others such as a recording company or a publisher.
-The copyright protections are provided by the United States government and can be enforced by a copyright attorney.
+The copyright protections are provided by the United States government and can be enforced by a Tampa and Orlando based copyright lawyer.

 Copyright Protection Orlando

 Having a Copyright gives you permission to reproduce your work via copies or phonorecords and to prepare derivative works based on the original work.
 These rights allow you to distribute the copies to the public by lending it, leasing it, renting it, selling it or otherwise transferring ownership of your original work.
 You can also display anything you own the copyright on in the public, including images of a motion picture, such as an image from a scene to be used as a marketing poster.
 If the work is a sound recording, it gives you the right to perform the work publicly via a digital audio transmission.

 The terms depend on the date the work was first published.
 Generally, works created after January 1, 1978 are copyrighted for the life of the author plus 70 years.
 If a piece of work is anonymous, something was written under a pseudonym or if the work was made for hire, the copyright lasts 95 years from the date it was first published or 120 years from the date of the work’s creation, whichever expires first.
 If your work was created and published prior to 1978, the term depends on several factors and will vary accordingly.